-MDMA, more commonly known as ecstasy, is listed as illegal according to both HB 19 and SB 226 in the state of Delaware.
+MDMA, more commonly known as ecstasy, is listed as illegal according to HB 19 and SB 226 in the state of Delaware.

 MDMA is mainly used recreationally at raves or parties.
 However, there are also medicinal therapies based on MDMA use.
 These mainly address psychological pathologies such as depression, anxiety, and PTSD.

-Nowadays, in the state, this type of therapy is only carried out under legal protection and explicit consent of the patient.
+Nowadays, in the state, this type of therapy is only carried out under legal protection and the explicit consent of the patient.
 The only professional in the state authorized for their eventual use is Dr. Robert J. Stek, Ph.D.
 It is essential to understand that there are many legal issues in the middle of this.

 Yes.
 Ketamine use is legal in Delaware, strictly for medicinal use.

 Ketamine is an anesthetic, dissociative and psychoactive drug that has been USED since the 1960s and is classified as a Schedule III drug.
 This is due to its low but existing potential for addiction.
 However, it is listed as one of the best analgesics in the medical field, and depending on its dosage, it can have different effects.

 The law can be confusing, but the truth is that recreational ketamine is illegal in Delaware.

 However, some therapies use ketamine for treating mood disorders and acute physical pain.
 In addition, it has been proven effective against depression and PTSD.